railsuser2014/openobject-doc-book-en/source/book/1/1_2_Guided_Tour/1_2_Guided_Tour_connect_openerp.rst

 Preferences toolbar
 ---------------------

 When you're connected to Open ERP the Preferences toolbar indicates which user you're connected as.
-So it should currently be showing  *Welcome Administrator*  (unless you logged in as another user and it's reflecting the name of that user instead).
+So it should currently be showing :guilabel:`Welcome Administrator` (unless you logged in as another user and it's reflecting the name of that user instead).

-You'll find a link to the  *Home*  page to its right.
+You'll find a link to the :guilabel:`Home`  page to its right.
 This takes you to either the dashboard or the available menus, depending on the user configuration.
 In the case of the \ ``openerp_ch02``\   database so far the Home page is the Main Menu.
 But in general each user of the system is presented with a dashboard that's designed to show performance indicators and urgent documents that are most useful to someone of the user's position in the company.
 You'll see how to assign dashboards to different users in Chapter 13.

 .. index::
    single: TimeZone